 Protein bars and protein drinks:

 As mentioned above, protein is a crucial energy source for daily nutrition.
-Canned protein drinks and protein bars last a long time and can be a vital component of any pantry prepping strategy.
+Canned protein drinks and protein bars last long and can be vital to any pantry-prepping strategy.

 Dried and canned meats: